-Chickweed makes a great ground cover otion and is often used for treating skin conditions and inflimation.
-Try this herb for mild skin iritation and bug bits.
+Chickweed makes a great ground cover option and is often used for treating skin conditions and inflammation.
+Try this herb for mild skin irritation and bug bites.
 Don’t have room to grow chickweed? this is a great herb for foraging.

 Lemon balm is an easy to grow herb that can be used for a stoothing tea.
 While great for adding a light lemon flavor to your food lemon balm.
 Lemon balm can be used to calm anxiety and calm heartburn, and indigestion.

 Plantain is known as a weed but many overlook this plant that grows int he cracks of the sidewalk.
 Plantain can be used to soothe the skin, heal rashes and treat bug bites and poison ivy making it a great addition to your medicinal garden.
 Use it as an edging plant.

 Elderberry is one of the most powerful immune boosting herbs.
 Even the CDC has admitted that elderberry is one of the most effective ways to fight the flu and common cold.
 Growing your own elderberries is a great way to have a sustainable source for your family.
 Elderberry can be enjoyed in syrups, jam, gummies, and even tea for its healing properties.

 While elder is best known for its powerful berries the elderflower is just as useful.
 Snag some elderflower off your elder plants to make this Elderflower Lemonade on a hot summer day.

 St. Johns wart is a valuable herb for fighting depression and anxiety.
 Plant St. John’s Wort in your garden to dry or make a homemade tincture for winter if you suffer from seasonal depression.